mimikim/WordPress-AJAX-Quirk-with-Sticky-Posts/README.md

-# Funky Quick with WordPress and Loading Sticky Posts via AJAX
+# Funky Quirk with WordPress and Loading Sticky Posts via AJAX

 ## The Problem
 WordPress will not load Sticky Posts at the top (per default functionality) when loading posts via AJAX